tmartin-m/datafun-04-notebooks/03-repeatable-workflow/04a-activate-and-run-python-script.md

 1. Open the Command Palette: Press Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).
 2. Search for "Python: Select Interpreter":
-3. Type Python: Select Interpreter in the Command Palette search bar and select it from the dropdown.
+3. Type **Python: Select Interpreter** in the Command Palette search bar and select it from the dropdown.
 4. Choose an Interpreter - A list of available Python environments will appear.
-Look for the local .venv option.
+Look for the recommended local .venv option.
-5. Once selected, check the Python version displayed in the bottom-left corner of the VS Code window in the status bar.
+5. Check the Python version shown in the lower-left status bar.

 ### Making Changes / Saving